We're constantly hearing about new ways to enhance and renew our hair care routines.

-Researchers are constantly studying the effects of rosemary essential oil on hair loss, and many believe that the oil's ability to produce an improved scalp environment could be the main factor in its success against this particular ailment.
+Researchers are constantly studying the effects of rosemary oil for hair loss, and many believe that the oil's ability to produce an improved scalp environment could be the main factor in its success against this particular ailment.

 A 2015 study comparing rosemary oil to the popular hair regrowth treatment minoxidil found that rosemary actually produced more hair growth in DHT (testosterone-related hair loss) patients over a period of 6 months.